mrdrew213/harvestingSystem/README.md

 ### Collect Line -> 3.3V

-The irrigation controller enables out of band water collection from the shallow well to the tanks.
+The irrigation controller enables out of band water collection from the shallow well to the water store.
 Using the same electrical integration method as the Master Pump line, the Collect line is similarly monitored.
 This enables the rPI to initiate collection per the schedule.

+# Future Work

+* Potentially reconfigure the system such the the pump delivers water from the tanks and not from the well.
+In a single pump design, this would leverage a SPDT valve at the intake
+* Collect system data for analysis

 # License